-During your search engine optimization (SEO) campaign, Google Analytics will track your performance by showing how people are finding your site in search engines and how they are navigating your content.
+During your search engine optimization (SEO) campaign, Google Analytics is a free tool SEO professionals use to track your performance by showing how people are finding your site in search engines and how they are navigating your content.

 It can also signal Google bots, if your site is not indexed into search results.

 Other benefits of Google Analytics:

 - Find out how visitors find your website